DenysBzenko/Multiple-clients-support-introducing-programming-threads/README.md

 ### Clients

-After starting the client, you can enter the following COMMANDS: For example:
+After starting the client, you can enter the following COMMANDS:
 - LIST to get a list of files.
 - DELETE <filename>  to delete a file.
 - INFO <filename> to get information about the file.
-EXAMPLE:
+ For example:
 -LIST
 -DELETE TEST.txt
 -INFO TEST.txt